 If you’re running a CMS, you may require multiple Plugins or Apps to optimise each of the resources.
 This can result in your website becoming even slower.

 What you’re about to see is a strategy that has worked for many of our clients.
 We’ve helped them achieve the perfect WebVitals score by following the process you find below.

 We identified that if the same web server is trying to deliver primary and secondary resources, achieving the ideal WebVitals score will be hard.

 However, there are hosting platforms like WP-Engine and AWS, which come with all the features mentioned above inbuilt.
 Moving forward, choosing such hosting providers will be a key, which means SEO begins even before you decide on the host.

-You may be wondering how some websites hosted on WP-Engine, and in Amazon Web Server can achieve the perfect WebVitals score.
-The remaining part of this blog is going to discuss precisely this.
+You may be wondering how some websites hosted on WP-Engine and in Amazon Web Server can achieve the perfect WebVitals score.
+The remaining part of this article is going to discuss precisely this.

 Fortunately, there are a couple of Google-recommended solutions that can make sure a pleasant user experience on your site, which, in turn, will improve your ROI.

 These are the same techniques that we used to get the perfect Web Vitals score for the client you just saw above.

 Optimising images for Page Speed